ntmbayfield/g88-lecture-docs/JavaScript/PowerUps/Getters_and_Setters/getters_and_setters.md

 ---

-Accessor properties are most useful when you want the assignment of a value to trigger some sort of behaivor, or when reading a value requires the calculation of the desired return value.
+Accessor properties are most useful when you want the assignment of a value to trigger some sort of behavior, or when reading a value requires the calculation of the desired return value.

 ---